bricksdont/bricksdont.github.io/_posts/2020-12-14-single-training-runs.md

 When discussing "gains" over the baseline, compare to the standard deviation caused by randomness alone.

 Be extra careful if your MT systems are used in out-of-distribution settings such as for zero-shot translation or under domain shift.

+FAQ
+===

+**Q: Isn't training several models with different random seeds even more expensive than it already is?
+What about the environment?**

+A: Yes, several training runs are more expensive and have a higher environmental impact than single runs.
+Still, there is also a cost attached to tricking ourselves into thinking we have achieved progress when we have not.

+**Q: Is neural network training really deterministic, even if a fixed RNG seed is used?**

+No, most likely it isn't.
+I am specifically saying that if the seed is fixed, the behaviour of (only) the RNG is deterministic.
+Other aspects of the training procedure can still be non-deterministic, such as [summing values on GPU with Tensorflow](https://stackoverflow.com/questions/50744565/how-to-handle-non-determinism-when-training-on-a-gpu).
+We've seen cases where training runs with identical random seeds become divergent.